TonyCWeng/Practice_Problems/notes/java_and_oop.md

 ## Aggregation
 - "uses" relationship to describe weak ownership of one class over another.
-  - Example being that a "School" uses "teachers", but teachers do not depend on the school for existence and can transfer to other schools.
+  - Example being that a "School" employs many "teachers", but teachers do not depend on the school for existence and can transfer to other schools.

 ## Composition
 - "owns" to describe a strong "has a" relationship.